University of Pennsylvania

 Student Interns:

-Sara Hak, University of Pennsylvania, School of Dental Medicine
+Sebastian Chung, University of Pennsylvania, School of Social Policy & Practice

-Dorothy Tan, University of Pennsylvania, School of Nursing
+Jasmine Wang, University of Pennsylvania, Perelman School of Medicine

 Academic Preceptors: